davidwolfpaw/macbook-setup/README.md

 - Login to Chrome to download and setup extensions
 - Login to Dropbox and get files
-- Login to Evernote and enable Web Clipper
 - Login to all active Slack teams
 - Make dev files that I use open in Sublime Text (things like .txt, .sh, .json)
 - Setup Spectacle shortcuts so they don't interfere with Chrome shortcuts